Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/README.md

 *************************************************************
 ```

-#### Configuration
+#### Policy

-A record of the configuration settings being used by the Glasswall DLL during testing.
-The information is provided in
-the XML format used when configuring the test.
-The configuration is provided by the DLL from the GWFileConfigGet function, rather than being a copy of what has been passed into the test tool.
+A record of the policy settings being used by the Glasswall DLL during the run.
+The information is provided in the XML format used when configuring the run.
+The configuration is provided by the DLL from the GWFileConfigGet function, rather than being a copy of what has been passed to CLI, so default values used will be displayed if switches are missing from the policy file.

 #### Body